abhayd08/Countdown-Timer/README.md

 ## Getting Started

 #### Welcome to this web app with React + Vite starter template!
-This template offers a streamlined setup for developing React applications using Vite, complete with Hot Module Replacement (HMR) and ESLint rules for code quality.
+This template offers a streamlined setup for developing React applications using Vite.
 ## Installation

 #### 1. Clone the Repository: